GSA/challenges-and-prizes/_all-challenges/1153-health-sickle-cell-disease-healthathon.md

 tagline: Improve the quality of life for people living with sickle cell disease by co-developing a solution with design, technology, and collaboration between patients, providers, policy experts, technologists, and designers.
-agency: U.S. Department of Health and Human Services
+agency: Department of Health and Human Services - Office of the Chief Technology Officer
 external-url: https://data4scd.crowdicity.com/
 type-of-challenge:
   - Software and apps